 Preliminary warning: The coronavirus Covid-19 pandemic has thrown a wrench into all of our plans, and Art Setouchi’s plans too.

-Art Setouchi 2020 is not happening for the time being.
+Art Setouchi 2021 is not happening for the time being.
 Most artworks are closed and will remain closed in the foreseeable future.
+Only some Benesse art sites are currently open.

 And honestly, you shouldn’t be coming to the Setouchi islands as long as the pandemic is not under control.
 Remember that the population of the islands is quite old.
 If the contagion were to spread to the islands it could have dramatic consequences.